-Clients have a misguided view that documents to be presented in India must be further legalised at the Indian High Commission.
-We regularly have to reassure clients that this is NOT the case and that once the document has been verified and authenticated by a Notary Public and legalised by the Foreign and Commonwealth Office, there is absolutely no further formalities.
+Some clients have a misguided view that documents to be presented in India must be further consular legalised at the Indian High Commission.
+The Notary Public explains that once the document has been notarised and legalised by the Foreign Commonwealth and Development Office, there are no further formalities, the reasons for which are explained below.

 However, documents which are to be presented in countries which are not members of the Hague Convention still require after the Apostille is attached, presentation to the foreign consulate, embassy or other diplomatic representation of the country where the document is to be used.
 This is known as ‘consular legalisation’.